Sultan Muhammad V steps down as Malaysia's king

 “In discharging the wishes of His Majesty Yang di-Pertuan Agong Sultan Muhammad V, Istana Negara hereby announces that His Majesty is abdicating as the 15th Yang di-Pertuan Agong effective Jan 6, 2019, pursuant to Article 32 (3) of the Federal Constitution,” said Wan Ahmad Dahlan Abdul Aziz.

+In Malaysia's constitutional monarchy system, the election for the Yang di-Pertuan Agong is held on a rotational basis every five years.

+The abdication of Sultan Muhammad V as Malaysia's head of state is the first in the history of the country.

-Rumours of the abdication were circulating online earlier in the week, although Malaysia Prime Minister Mahathir Mohamad said he had not received official word on the matter.
+Rumours of the abdication were circulating online earlier in the week, although Mahathir said he did not receive official word on the matter.

 "I didn't receive letters or any official indication about anything, so I am not going to talk about it," said Dr Mahathir at a press conference on Friday.